We are currently accepting new applications for Spring and Fall 2022!

 - Please note: The TOEFL and IELTS are valid for 2 years

 Unofficial Transcripts | Required for Initial Admission Decision

 Please upload a scanned copy or electronic PDF of the unofficial transcript for every college you have attended to the online application.
 If you are ready to provide official documents electronically at this point, then you can have them sent to ZicklinGradAdmissions@baruch.cuny.edu (via a secure service such as Scrip-Safe or National ClearingHouse.)

 Applicants who are currently in their senior year at an undergraduate institution may apply for admission, but acceptance will be contingent upon receipt of a final transcript indicating all senior year grades and conferral of the bachelor’s degree.

-- We do not require official transcripts for: (1) Degree programs completed at Baruch College or other City University of New York (CUNY) college within the last five years or (2) study abroad programs.
+- We do not require official transcripts for: (1) Degree programs completed at Baruch College or other City University of New York (CUNY) colleges from 2008 onwards, or (2) study abroad programs.